 eileen joined Watsi on July 18th, 2013.
-Five years ago, eileen became the 1246th member to automatically support a new Watsi patient every month.
-Since then, 4,745 more people have become monthly donors! eileen's most recent donation traveled 8,500 miles to support Muiruri, an elderly man from Kenya, to fund a femur fracture repair so he can remain independent.
+Six years ago, eileen joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. eileen's most recent donation traveled 8,500 miles to support Jackline, a bright nine-year-old student from Kenya, to fund an osteotomy to help her walk well again.

 eileen has funded healthcare for 85 patients in 12 countries.